Gabriel Felbermayr

-Gabriel Felbermayr (born 1976) is an Austrian economist who has been serving as president of the Austrian Institute of Economic Research (WIFO) since 2021.
-He specializes in international economics, international trade agreements, economic policy, and environmental economics.
+Gabriel Felbermayr (born 24 June 1976) is an Austrian economist who has been serving as president of the Austrian Institute of Economic Research (WIFO) since 2021.
+In addition, he has been serving as member of the German Council of Economic Experts since 2026.

+Felbermayr specializes in international economics, international trade agreements, economic policy, and environmental economics.
 Considered a leading economist in the field of international economics, he is cited in the top 5% of all economists and has been referred to as "Germany's Chief Economist of the North" ("Deutschlands neuer Chefökonom des Nordens").

-Early in his career, Felbermayr was a professor of economics at the University of Munich (LMU) and Director of the Ifo Institute for Economic Research, which is based in Munich.
-From 2019 to 2021 he was the president of the Kiel Institute for the World Economy.
+Early in his career, Felbermayr was a professor of economics at LMU Munich and Director of the Ifo Institute for Economic Research, which is based in Munich.
+From 2019 to 2021, he was the president of the Kiel Institute for the World Economy.

 Early life and education

-Felbermayr was born on June 24, 1976, in Steyr, Austria.
+Felbermayr was born on 24 June 1976 in Steyr, Austria.
 From 1986 to 1994, he attended the Gymnasium der Abtei Schlierbach in Schlierbach, Austria, where he graduated summa cum laude.
 He then continued his education at the Classe Préparatoire aux Hautes Études Commerciales in Vienna.
 In 1995, he began his studies at the Johannes Kepler University in Linz, receiving both a Magister in Economics and in International Business Administration in 2000.
 From 2000 to 2004, he joined the PhD program in Economics at the European University Institute in Florence, Italy, under the supervision of Omar Licandro.

 Career

 From 2003 to 2004, Felbermayr worked as a university assistant at the University of Linz.

 After graduating, Felbermayr worked as an Associate Consultant at McKinsey & Company in Vienna.
 He also became an academic councilor at the University of Tübingen.
 He subsequently completed his habilitation with a thesis on trade and unemployment under the supervision of Claudia Buch.
 He has had various academic posts at the University of Konstanz, the University of Zurich, and the University of Nottingham.
 From 2008 to 2011, he worked as a professor of economics at the University of Hohenheim in Stuttgart.

-Since 2011, he has been a professor of economics at the University of Munich.
-He has regularly taught courses on Microeconomics, International Finance, and Economic Growth.
+From 2011, Felbermayr was a professor of economics at LMU Munich, where he regularly taught courses on Microeconomics, International Finance, and Economic Growth.

 Felbermayr is an associate editor for the European Economic Review and the International Review of Economics and Finance.
 He has also been a board member of the European Trade Study Group since 2014.
 He also serves as a member of the Board of Academic Advisors at the Federal Ministry for Economic Affairs and Energy.